 In ways I don't fully understand, I was freed.

 Sierra Fein: “I recently used your services to sell an engagement and a wedding ring that I no longer needed after my divorce.
-When I was emotionally ready to sell these pieces, I went to my local jewelry store and was really disappointed with the small amount that they were willing to offer me.
+When I was emotionally ready to sell these pieces, I went to my local jewelry store and was really disappointed with the small amount that they were willing to offer me as the resale vaue of my diamonds.
 Using Worthy was so easy.
 I felt very comfortable once I spoke with a customer service representative.
 I received shipping labels, and I was able to watch the live auction.
 It over exceeded my reserve price and with the money, I am able to go back to school to become a teacher.
 Thanks so much, and I am happy to recommend your services to anybody else I know that’s in a similar situation.”

 Christa Carrell: “HI wanted to say thank you again for helping me to sell a ring on your site.
 Everything went great, the process was seamless.
 You guys answered any questions that I had and I will definitely recommend you in the future.
 Again, thank you so much.
 I’m going to be using that money towards a vacation pretty soon.”